skaurus/personal-page/content/CV.md

 Created a great team at my startup and led it until an acquisition and beyond that.
 I ended up managing a team of about 70 people, but I felt more in my place managing 5-10 and writing code.

 I’d like to go back to that level (developer or a team lead), and also learn new skills.
-Right now my main language is Perl, so it is a little rusty 🙂
+For many years my main language was Perl, now it's Go, also I touched few other technologies briefly.
+I'm open to any stack, if you're willing to hire me without the relevant experience.
 &nbsp;
 &nbsp;